How do I Recover from Trauma and Humiliation? (Part 1)

 Humiliation is a “public emotion” in that it involves a belief that others will view us as diminished, and will likely mock us.
 When we are humiliated, particularly by someone that we love, or in the course of a major career or business setback, it can engender deep feelings of disappointment, hurt, anger, and even rageful or suicidal behavior.
 If the humiliation occurs at a time when one is also feeling generally despondent about their life, the predisposition to depression, anger and rage is even greater.

-To begin to understand the root causes of humiliation in an effort to help you untangle your life, we will begin with childhood experiences.
-Broadly speaking there are two types of stress that predispose to depression and anxiety – learned helplessness and social defeat stress.
+Broadly speaking there are two types of stress that predispose to depression, anxiety, and subsequently humiliation: learned helplessness and social defeat stress.
 Learned helplessness is where one repeatedly experiences emotionally painful events that one is unable to predict or halt, and social defeat stress is where one is repeatedly dominated or bullied in one or more important relationships.
 If you stop and think about it, each of these types of stress bring about feelings of humiliation, and may characterize some of our important childhood relations.
 Let’s go over some examples.

 Many of the anger management and depression challenges presented by my adult clients are rooted in persisting childhood experiences of humiliation by one or more parents, or by friends or teachers.
 As a humiliated child they felt “even smaller,” and at times the feeling of humiliation was so intense that they would feel like disappearing altogether, just to escape the emotional pain.
 A berating or overly critical parent; the persisting educational challenges posed by Attention Deficit Disorder, or other disabilities; a loss of socioeconomic status; a parent suffering from mental illness, alcohol or drug abuse; poor athletic ability; racial or sexual orientation discrimination; delayed physical maturation; or an older sibling with far greater talent can all contribute to childhood feelings of humiliation, and a persisting vulnerability into adulthood.